 - Vanilla ice-cream, for serving

-- Melt the butter in a heavy skillet over medium heat.
+- Make the caramel sauce: Melt the butter in a heavy skillet over medium heat.
 When butter is mostly melted, add the sugar and cinnamon.
 Cook, stirring, until sugar is dissolved, 4 minutes.

-- Serve cooked peaches over ice cream and top with the caramel sauce in the pan.
+- Serve: Serve cooked peaches over ice cream and top with the caramel sauce in the pan.